Secure CheckoutPersonal information is secured with SSL technology.

 One of the only books discussing new advances in venous ulcer therapy, Venous Ulcers provides a comprehensive look at the molecular biology and pathophysiology of venous ulcers.
 It discusses the many new treatments currently being used that offer non-invasive treatment options to patients with venous ulcerations.

-Primary: Researchers & clinicians in dermatology and cosmetic surgery
+Researchers & clinicians in dermatology and cosmetic surgery, students in dermatology and cosmetic surgery

 - 22nd August 2007

 - Academic Press

 Vein Institute of La Jolla, CA, U.S.A.